 - Enchanted Tales with Belle

-Resorts Gal specializes in Disney World Resorts, Characters and Dining.
-Make sure to check out our guide to the Walt Disney World Resort Hotels.
+Resorts Gal specializes in Disney World Resorts, Characters, and Dining.
+Check out our guide to the Walt Disney World Resort Hotels.
 It will help you decide which resort works best for your next vacation.

-Leave a comment below and let us know your favorite attraction at Magic Kingdom.
+Leave a comment below and tell us your favorite attraction at Magic Kingdom.
 Are you a fan of The Many Adventures of Winnie the Pooh?